rdkit/rdkit/Docs/Book/Overview.md

 Contribution from Sereina Riniker

+*Note* as of the 2016.09.1 release this functionality is part of the RDKit core.

 ### NP_Score: Natural-product likeness score

 Python source for an implementation of the NP score algorithm described in the publication: